SymfonyCasts/vue/sfcasts/ep1/modular-css.md

 hash.
 And we're only doing this in `dev` mode because when we build for production, we don't care what our class names look like.

-To make this take affect, at your terminal, hit Ctrl+C to stop Encore and then restart it:
+To make this take effect, at your terminal, hit Ctrl+C to stop Encore and then restart it:

 ```terminal-silent